hms-dbmi/gehlenborglab-website/_projects/oncothreads.md

 grants:

 gallery:
-  OncoThreads-default.png: 'Longitudinal data visualization of samples taken in different timepoints' OncoThreads-global.png: 'Global view of actual timeline of samples and treatments for each patient' OncoThreads-group.png: 'Within each timepoint and treatment block, samples can be grouped to show proportions of patients with a particular attribute value.'
+  OncoThreads-default.png: 'Longitudinal data visualization of samples taken in different timepoints.'
+  OncoThreads-global.png: 'Global view of actual timeline of samples and treatments for each patient.'
+  OncoThreads-group.png: 'Within each timepoint and treatment block, samples can be grouped to show proportions of patients with a particular attribute value.'